Car Accident Injury Lawyer – MN Threshold

 No person shall recover damages for noneconomic detriment (pain and suffering or other compensation from a car accident injury) unless:

-(a) The sum of the following exceeds $4,000: (1) reasonable medical expense benefits (related to the car accident injury) paid, payable or payable but for any applicable deductible; plus (2) the value of free medical or surgical care or ordinary and necessary nursing services performed by a relative of the injured person or a member of the injured person’s household; plus (3) the amount by which the value of reimbursable medical services or products exceeds the amount of benefit paid, payable, or payable but for an applicable deductible for those services or products if the injured person was charged less than the average reasonable amount charged in this state for similar services or products, minus
+(a) The sum of the following exceeds $4,000: (1) reasonable medical expense benefits (related to the car accident injury) paid; plus (2) the value of … nursing services performed by a relative of the injured person or a member of the injured person’s household; plus (3) the amount by which the value of medical services or products exceeds the amount of benefit paid … if the injured person was charged less than the average reasonable amount charged in this state for similar services or products; minus

 (b) The injury results in: (1) permanent disfigurement; (2) permanent injury; (3) death; or (4) disability for 60 days or more.